Bitcoin vs NEAR Protocol Market Cap Comparison

 | Multiplier | 0.00x | — |

 This calculation is a stress-test tool, not a prophecy.
 If you hold Bitcoin, the 0.00x multiplier shows what your position would be worth if the market re-rated it to NEAR Protocol's smaller valuation tier.
-Use it alongside the PnL calculator to model downside scenarios and plan stop-losses.
+Use it alongside the Profit/Loss Calculator to model downside scenarios and plan stop-losses.

 Bitcoin vs NEAR Protocol — FAQ